2ndQuadrant/pglogical/README.md

 function to queue schema changes so they're replayed at a consistent point on the replica.

-Once multi-master replication support is added then then using `pglogical.replicate_ddl_command` will not be enough, as the subscriber may be generating new xacts with the old structure after the schema change is committed on the publisher.
+Once multi-master replication support is added then using `pglogical.replicate_ddl_command` will not be enough, as the subscriber may be generating new xacts with the old structure after the schema change is committed on the publisher.
 Users will have to ensure writes are stopped on all